jolyon129/VMConfigFiles/README.md

 # Usage

-Download into the home direcotory.
+Download into home and create soft links.

-run `create_soft_links.sh` to make softlinks for these configuration files
+For some reason, you'd better create them from the home directory.

+E.g, `ln -sf ~/important-dot-files/.vimrc ~/.vimrc`